 - Praise.
 At a minimum, staff should use frequent praise that describes the positive behavior observed and links it to the relevant rule.
 These praise statements function as a positive coaching tool, as they highlight exemplary student performance.
 Because students find praise reinforcing, its regular use will accelerate their adoption of positive behavior. - Tickets/Rewards.
 While optional, schools can increase student investment in a positive-behavior program through use of a school-wide ticket/reward system.
-Here is a description of how your school might set up such a system: - 1.
-Create Positive-Behavior Tickets.
+Here is a description of how your school might set up such a system: - Create Positive-Behavior Tickets.
 The school designs paper slips ("tickets") to be awarded to students recognized for positive behaviors.
-The tickets can include blanks for the adult to write in the student name, time, location, and/or an account of the positive behavior that was observed.
+The tickets can include blanks for the adult to write in the student name, time, location, and/or an account of the positive behavior that was observed. - 2.
+Train Staff to Use Behavior Tickets.
+Adults who supervise locations throughout the school receive a supply of tickets, which are to be awarded to students displaying examples of exemplary behavior.
+When awarding a ticket, the adult is trained to praise the student, explicitly name the positive behavior that earned the ticket, and link that behavior to the rule/behavioral expectation that it supports.
+Adults are also given a recommended quota of tickets to award within a class period or school day, to encourage their use. - 3.
+Link Tickets to Reinforcement.
+Each school location supervised by specific educators will have a reinforcement system in place to allow positive-behavior tickets to be redeemed for rewards.
+Staff are encouraged to be creative, developing reward procedures that fit their circumstances.